Peg Meyer's Melody Kings

 The Peg Meyer’s Melody Kings were a late 1910s through early 1920s Missouri swing band.

 The band got its start in 1919 during lunch hour at Cape Central High School gym, in Cape Girardeau, Missouri.
 The band was initially called the Agony Four.
-It consisted of four players: Jess Stacy (piano), Martell Lovell (violin and trombone) Bergman Snider (drums), and Peg Meyer (soprano sax).
+It consisted of four players: Jess Stacy (piano), Martell Lovell (violin and trombone), Bergman Snider (drums), and Raymond F. "Peg" Meyer (soprano sax).
 Within the year, the band would be joined by Bill Gadbois on the clarinet.
 The name Agony Four lasted only a short time before the more marketable Peg Meyer's Melody Kings was chosen.

 As is expected with a new band, the Agony Four would practice any place that would allow them and had an in-tune piano, most frequently practicing at Cape Central High School, the Bluebird Confectionery on Broadway and Fountain, and the Sweet Shop on Main Street.

 The musicians had very little access to arrangements, so they learned the majority of their pieces by ear, spending hours listening to the new invention the radio, as well as spending time in the local record shop.
-A few of their pre-arranged pieces included “Fidgety Feet”, “Clarinet Marmalade”, and “Tiger Rag”.
+A few of their pre-arranged pieces included "Fidgety Feet", "Clarinet Marmalade" and "Tiger Rag".

 This was the Roaring Twenties and the Peg Meyer Melody Kings embraced much of the wildness of the era, or at least as much as their parents allowed them.
-Berg Snider had over fifty hats that he would wear to various concerts and Jess Stacy became a master at playing the piano while squatting on the piano stool.
+Berg Snider had over 50 hats that he would wear to various concerts and Jess Stacy became a master at playing the piano while squatting on the piano stool.